dylan-lang/opendylan/documentation/source/hacker-guide/topics/debugging.rst

 the compiler wasn't able to optimize method dispatch.

-The main point you need to know is to add the ``-dfm`` flag when you invoke ``dylan-compiler``.
+The main point you need to know is to add the ``-dfm`` flag when you invoke :program:`dylan-compiler`.
 This will generate DFM output files in your ``_build/build/`` directory.

-.. _Debugging with GDB or LLDB: https://opendylan.org/documentation/getting-started-cli/debugging-with-gdb-lldb.html